jlegatheaux/RC2020-assignments/assignment-4/README.md

 	System.out.println(" sent "+countSent+" packet(s)"+" / received "+countReceived+" packet(s)");
 }
 ```
-The code below shows method `flood_packet` which is used by the ´ControlAlgorithm´ of switching nodes to forward packets not directed addressed to them.
+The code below shows method `flood_packet` which is used by the ´ControlAlgorithm´ of switching nodes to forward packets not directly addressed to them.

 ```java
 private void flood_packet (int now, Packet p, int iface) {